autoreduction/autoreduce-documents/projects/plotting/definition.md

-Final implementation:
+#### Description
+The web app should be capable of displaying reduced data after it has been acquired.
+This will allow users to visualise their results and perform basic inspection of their data to ensure it is fit for purpose.

+####Requirements / use cases

-It must be possible to view a variety of interactive plots of either one or more pecices of reduced data in the web application.
+* It must be possible to view a variety of interactive plots of either one or more pecices of reduced data in the web application.
-It must be possible to change the plot type on the fly, to view different aspects of the data depending on instrument requirements.
+* It must be possible to change the plot type on the fly, to view different aspects of the data depending on instrument requirements.
-The plots must render on the page within an acceptable amount of time (ideally, no more than 5 seconds maximum.
+* The plots must render on the page within an acceptable amount of time (ideally, no more than 5 seconds maximum.
 Most should load within 1 second)

-Break down of feature:
+####Requirements / use cases
 1. Display a single interactive plot for the most recent run on the main page
 2. Treat reduced data so that it can be accessed and plotted in a timely manor.
 3. Display a single interactive plot for all runs on their run summary pages